Marcus Morris Sr.'s Success and Achievements in Timeline

 March 30, 2011: Named to John R. Wooden Award Men's All American team

 On March 30, 2011, Marcus Morris was named to the ten-member John R. Wooden Award Men's All American team.
-He and his brother subsequently signed with a sports agent and announced their intention to enter the 2011 NBA draft.
+He and his brother also signed with a sports agent and announced their intention to enter the 2011 NBA draft.

-February 6, 2015: Recorded First Career Double-Double
+February 6, 2015: Recorded first career double-double

-February 3, 2017: Scored a career-high 36 points.
+February 3, 2017: Scored career-high 36 points

 On February 3, 2017, Marcus Morris scored a career-high 36 points in a 116–108 victory over the Minnesota Timberwolves.

-January 5, 2020: Scored Career-High 38 Points
+January 5, 2020: Scored a career-high 38 points against the Los Angeles Clippers